 What is the International Day of Sport for Development and Peace?

-The International Day of Sport for Development and Peace is a day to celebrate and encourage the power of sport for social change (or community development and well-being) in all corners of the world, and 2014 will mark its first ever worldwide celebration.
+The International Day of Sport for Development and Peace (IDSDP) is an annual celebration that highlights and promotes the power of sport as a catalyst for social change in all corners of the world.

-Read the full text of the proclamation here
+Read the full text of the UN Resolution here

-The annual event offers a new opportunity to promote sport and physical activity as a universal language that can address a wide range of needs related to education, health, social inclusion, youth development, peace building and sustainable development.
-It also provides a notable platform to advocate among governments for more investment in sport, related infrastructure and quality physical education.
+The IDSDP offers a new opportunity to promote sport and physical activity as a cost-effective and meaningful tool that can address a wide range of needs related to: education, health, social inclusion, youth development, gender equality, peace building and sustainable development.
+It also provides a notable platform to advocate among governments for more investment in sport, related infrastructure and quality physical education for youth.

-It was particularly fitting that the General Assembly chose 6 April as the date for this new International Day, creating a historical link to the first modern Olympic Games on 6 April 1896.
 Using sport to promote development and peace has been at the core of the IOC’s mission since its creation in 1894.
-Pierre de Coubertin, the IOC’s founder, was explicit in his desire to use the Olympic Games as a forum to promote harmony among individuals and nations.
+Pierre de Coubertin, the IOC’s founder, was explicit in his desire to use Olympism as a means to promote harmony among individuals and nations.
 It is therefore apt that this International Day emphasises the positive impact of sport and physical education at all levels from casual practice to competitive sport.

 Visit the UN official page on the International Day of Sport for Development and Peace